 </persistenceAdapter>

-The problem with this locker can occur when the master broker lose its connection to the database or crash unexpectedly.
-The information about the lock remains in the database, until the database responds to the half closed socket connection via a tcp timeout.
-The database lock expiry requirement can prevent the slave from starting for a period.
+A problem with this locker can arise when the master broker crashes or loses its connection to the database causing the lock to remain in the database until the database responds to the half closed socket connection via a TCP timeout.
+The database lock expiry requirement can prevent the slave from starting some time.
+In addition, if the database supports failover, and the connection is dropped in the event of a replica failover, that JDBC transaction will be rolled back.
+The broker sees this as a failure.
+Both master and slave brokes will again compete for a lock.

 Lease Database Locker